davidk/SuperSlicer-ARM.AppImage/README.md

 # Builder notes

-When `all` is passed to `build.sh` it will attempt to build both at the same time (concurrently).
-This may cause the build to fail with low system resources.
+When `all` is passed to `build.sh` it will attempt to build both armhf and aarch64 at the same time (concurrently).
+This may cause a build to fail on a system with low resources.
 To avoid this, run the builder with each desired architecture(s) specified in a sequential manner.